evamh/Card-Match-Game/README.md

 The number of tries is recorded and displayed at the top of the screen.
 A try counts as every time a user attempts to match a set of cards (so clicking on two cards = 1 try).

 The locations of each card are randomly generated using a helper function findFreePosition() which returns an ofVec2f object.
+This function uses a do...while loop to generate a random set of (x,y) coordinates, and then loops over each existing card to make sure there is no overlap.
+If there is an overlap with any card, it breaks and goes into the next loop (so tries again).
+Otherwise, it assumes a free position and returns that set of coordinates.
+This function is called each time a new card is created.

 ### Game Over